Over 25 Years Of Experience

 Facing drug charges can be an overwhelming experience, affecting not just your immediate freedom but your future opportunities as well.
 At Minnillo Law Group Co., LPA, we understand the gravity of your situation.
 With more than 25 years in practice serving clients in Cincinnati, Hamilton County and beyond, we have seen firsthand how a drug offense can alter lives.

 We offer personal attention and tailor our defense strategies to suit each client’s unique situation.
 You will always receive clear communication from us, and we pride ourselves on transparent billing practices.
 From our offices in Hyde Park, Eastgate and Fairfield, we are well-positioned to assist anyone in the Cincinnati metropolitan area and the surrounding regions of Ohio and Kentucky.
-Do not hesitate to reach out for a free consultation to discuss your drug crime concerns.
+Do not hesitate to reach out to one of our skilled Cincinnati drug crimes lawyers to discuss your drug crime concerns in private.

 Defense Against All Drug Charges